THE VITTORIA & DISTRICT FOUNDATION

 Association and Crimestoppers.

-interior storm windows.
-Fostered partnerships to install new kitchen cupboards,
+Fostered partnerships to install new kitchen cupboards, resurface the floors,

-resurface the floors, and install a new furnace and air-conditioning.
-Also spear-headed
+and install a new furnace and air-conditioning.
+Also

-accessibility project to make Town Hall more accessible for everyone by building
+spear-headed accessibility project to make Town Hall more accessible for

 • Each month, published and distributed Coming Events calendars promoting